 Lacks one of the most important riders

 It’s important to note that State Farm has a decent rider selection, on par with other top companies like New York Life and MetLife.
 However, State Farm is missing an Accidental Death Benefit rider, which many of our experts agree is the most important option.
 ADB allows you to use a portion of the death benefit for end-of-life costs, including medical treatments and care.
 Our other favorite life insurance companies all offer it, and we’re disappointed by the omission from State Farm.

 Still, State Farm does offer alternate channels for accessing the death benefit during one’s lifetime.
 The Critical Illness rider, for example, will provide a lump sum payment at the time of diagnosis, and the Disability Income rider can help supplement income if the policyholder becomes injured and unable to work.
 These riders may be a good alternative to ADB.
 However, if you’re concerned about having greater living benefits, you may consider checking out a company like New York Life; its accelerated benefit allows you to use up to $250,000 of the policy’s value during your lifetime.

 As far as customer resources go, State Farm is middle of the line.
 Its FAQ is barebones, covering the basic types of insurance and what you’ll need to know to sign up.
-Like most companies, it also provides a life insurance calculator for calculating the right death benefit.

 Enter your ZIP code for quotes in your area